Tricky waste

 Paint

-Alternatively, allow paint to harden (dry out), then tap out contents into the waste bin and the container (tin) placed in the yellow-lid recycling bin.
+Alternatively, you can allow paint to harden (dry out), then tap out contents into the Blue Lid waste bin and place the container (tin) in the Yellow-Lid recycling bin.

 Personal care & beauty packaging